onepullnixxa/blood-in-my-eye-excerpts-html/README.md

 # BLOOD IN MY EYE
-## Excerpts from George Jackson's letters and essays.
+### Excerpts from George Jackson's letters and essays.

+Written in plain HTML, this project is a practice in back-to-basics design and politick.

+### Technologies Used

+- HTML 5
+- Vercel
+- Fonts generously donated by Mathieu Desjardins and Pangram Pangram Foundry